elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_testing_and_deployment.md

 end
 ```

-It looks like it's making an HTTP `get` request to the default route (`"/"`).
+It looks like this test is making an HTTP `get` request to the default route
-If we look at the `http://0.0.0.0:4000/` URL, you can think of that trailing
+(`"/"`).
+If we look at the `http://0.0.0.0:4000/` URL, you can think of that
-slash as the default `/` route.
+trailing slash as the default `/` route.

 Our test is expecting the text `"Welcome to Phoenix!"` to appear somewhere on
 the page, but remember that we replaced the default Phoenix page.

 Keep in mind that we don't need a full understanding of everything going on in
-the tests yet, and for now we just want to get back to where everything is
+the tests yet.
+For now, we just want to get back to where all the tests are
 passing.
-In this case, it seems like it's a quick fix, and we can just assert
+In this case, a quick fix is to assert that the home page contains the
-that the home page contains the word `"Players"` somewhere instead of "Welcome to
+word `"Players"` instead of `"Welcome to Phoenix!"`.
+This is admittedly a
-Phoenix!".
-This is admittedly a brittle test that is subject to break when we
+brittle test that's subject to break when we make changes to our home page, but
-make changes to our home page, but since we're making a game platform, it's
+since we're making a game platform, it's likely that our home page is going to
-likely that our home page is going to say `"Players"` somewhere, and this
+say `"Players"` somewhere, and this test still allows us to ensure that our
-test still does a good job of making sure that our home page loads properly.
+home page is loading properly.
+Let's go ahead and update our test with the
-Let's go ahead and update our test with the following:
+following:

 ```elixir
 defmodule PlatformWeb.PageControllerTest do